upstash/docusaurus-theme-upstash-search/README.md

 You can fetch your URL and read only token from [Upstash Console](https://upstash.com/console). **Make sure to use the read only token!**

-If you do not have a vector index yet, you can create one from [Upstash Console](https://upstash.com/console).
+If you do not have a search database yet, you can create one from [Upstash Console](https://upstash.com/console).
 Make sure to use Upstash generated embedding model.

 ### Indexing Your Docs